 - Other professional assessment

-- Statement from the Disability Services for Students office
+- Statement from the Access and Equity Services office

 - Statement from another disability-related organization